argilla-io/argilla/argilla/docs/tutorials/index.md

     ---

-    Learn about a standard workflow for multi-modal preference datasets like image question answering.
+    Learn about a standard workflow for multi-modal preference datasets like image generation preference.
     [:octicons-arrow-right-24: Tutorial](image_preference.ipynb)

 </div>